 First Republic Bank CD Rates + Account Details

 To view First Republic Bank’s current CD rates on their website, you’ll have to use their “Rate Finder” tool.
 This tool requires you to specify your region before populating a list of their going CD rates.
-That said, we’ve run this scenario for all available regions and found rates to be static across the board.
-In normal interest rate environments, however, these rates may vary slightly by region.
+We’ve run this scenario for all available regions, however, and found rates to be static across the board.

-First Republic Bank currently has 12 CDs to choose from.
-They have 10 standard term CDs and 2 promotional CDs.
-The promotional CDs consist of a “4 Month Special” and an “8 Month Liquid CD.”
+First Republic Bank currently has 13 CDs to choose from.
+They have 10 standard term CDs and 3 promotional CDs.
+The promotional CDs consist of a “30 Day Special with deposits of $5 million or more,” a “5 Month Special” and an “8 Month Special”.

-Outside of the 8 month liquid CD all of First Bank Republic’s other CD options come with early withdrawal penalties if you need funds prior to maturity.
-It should also be noted that First Bank Republic’s early withdrawal penalties are more expensive than other banks and credit unions.
+We should also note that First Bank Republic’s early withdrawal penalties are more expensive than most other banks and credit unions.

 - CDs with terms of 1 year or less have a penalty equal to six months’ interest on the amount you withdraw.

 - CDS with terms of 1 year or greater have a penalty equal to 15 months’ interest on the amount you withdraw.